spearheadsys/check_mk-documentation/quickstart.rst

 ``root@linux# yum install https://dl.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm``

-Debian and Ubuntu systems have all necessary packages.
+Debian and Ubuntu systems have all the necessary packages.

 SuSE Linux needs some special attention which we will not cover here.
 You can get more details about what needs to be done for SuSE set-ups at the following